choushuiguo325/leaflet-project/README.md

 ### Leaflet-Step-1

-- It contains all the files for the first part of the project.
+- Contains all the files for the first part of the project.

 #### index.html